jarvick257/udacity-drl-continuous/README.md

 ### Project Description
 The goal is to control a double-jointed robtic arm so that its 'hand' is in constant contact with a moving target zone.
 For every frame that the arm touches the target zone, a reward of 0.1 is given.\
 As input, the arm accepts 4 values between -1 and 1 where each value represents the amount of torque that should be applied to one of its four joints.
-The obervation space consists of 33 variables that describe the current position, rotation, velocity and angular velocity of the arm.
+The obervation space consists of 33 variables that describe the current position, rotation, velocity and angular velocity of the arm. \
+The given implementation is able to solve the environment after about 20 epochs of training.

 ### Setup
 The setup for this repo is almost identical to https://github.com/udacity/deep-reinforcement-learning#dependencies so make sure to follow the installation instructions there.  \